Your Directors present the Sixty Sixth Annual Report together

 any Company inviting / accepting / renewing deposits is required to obtain Credit Rating

 from a recognized credit rating agency.
-The highest credit rating obtained by the Company,
+The Corporate Governance section contains the

-Annexure - II forming part of this Report.
+accordance with Chapter-V of the Act are given in Annexure - II forming part of this

 Particulars of Loans, Guarantees or Investments